CaymanFreeman/CaymanFreeman/README.md

 ## About

-On my GitHub, I typically release tools that I develop to solve problems I've encountered or to practice/experiment with different software concepts.
+On my GitHub, I typically release tools that I've developed to solve problems I've encountered or to practice/experiment with different concepts.
 Currently, I am a Networking Engineering & Security student so my main focus is on the IT domain and I mainly work with Python.
 I try to support both Windows and Linux for my projects.

 ## Development Toolkit